Updated: Aug 11

 25. They treat you differently around other people and often treat you much worse when you're alone with them.
 For example, they put on an "act" around others to make themselves appear more charming and appropriate.

 ***If several of these apply to a significant relationship in your life, please get help from a professional.
-Most of the above tactics are features of Narcissistic Abuse.
-If you need more info on that please do your research.
+The above tactics can be features of Narcissistic Abuse.
 Narcissistic personalities are capable of DESTROYING people's lives!
 Bullying is ABUSE and can be extremely detrimental to your mental health and quality of life.
 We all deserve respect and to feel safe in our closest relationships.
 Take good care of yourself and know change and healing are possible for you.